 1. Your calendar is full of unnecessary meetings

 If you are holding meetings to assign work orders, your current system may be failing you.
 With an up-to-date, efficient work order management system, you should be able to assign and manage work orders fully online, without ever having to sit through a meeting to coordinate work order activities.
-With MyGov’s fully online work order system [link to work order page], you can auto-assign and schedule jobs within the work order, and notify the job manager of assignments and due dates.
+With MyGov’s fully online work order system, you can auto-assign and schedule jobs within the work order, and notify the job manager of assignments and due dates.
 With an efficient, online system, your calendar won’t be full of endless meetings, and you will be free to focus on high priority assignments.

 2. Agency leaders tend to assign work orders manually